How Positive-Energy Building Can Create Tiny Houses With a Big, Green Impact

 In October 2018, the world received a dire warning: In just 12 years, without a drastic reduction in carbon-dioxide emissions, global warming will reach an unsustainable level.
-According to the Intergovernmental Panel on Climate Change report, global energy production from renewable sources needs to jump to 50–60 percent to avoid rising sea levels, floods, droughts, and famine.
+According to the Intergovernmental Panel on Climate Change report (PDF), global energy production from renewable sources needs to jump to 50%–60% to avoid rising sea levels, floods, droughts, and famine.

 Reaching that level of renewable energy is an immense task.
-Almost half of the energy generated in the European Union (EU) comes from fossil fuels; in the United States, that number is 63 percent.
-In the EU, general household usage accounts for a 25.4 percent of all energy use, with 64.7 percent of that used for heating homes.
+Almost half of the energy generated in the European Union (EU) comes from fossil fuels; in the United States, that number is 63%.
+In the EU, general household usage accounts for a 25.4% of all energy use, with 64.7% of that used for heating homes.
 In the United States, the average annual electricity consumption for a residential utility customer is 10,766 kilowatt hours (kWh).

 Polish startup Solace House aims to flip the household-energy equation through positive-energy building: Instead of houses that suck up energy for heating and lighting, it builds homes designed to generate more energy than its inhabitants use.